Eliezer Waldenberg: Biography

-Waldenberg was born in Jerusalem in 1915 to Rabbi Yaakov Gedalya who immigrated from Kovno, Lithuania to pre-Mandatory Palestine in the early 1900s.
+Waldenberg was born in Jerusalem in 1915 to Rabbi Yaakov Gedalya who immigrated from Kovno, Lithuania to Jerusalem, then in the Ottoman Empire, in the early 1900s.
 He studied in the Etz Chaim Yeshiva and was a student of the rosh yeshiva, Rav Isser Zalman Meltzer.
 Waldenberg wrote his first book, Dvar Eliezer, at age 19 in 1934.

 For many years, Waldenberg served as a community rabbi at a small synagogue on Jaffa Road adjacent to the Shaare Tzedek Hospital.
 Many doctors prayed at the synagogue and brought their questions to the rabbi.
 Waldenberg began to answer their questions about Jewish law and its application to medical ethics, and would come to teach a weekly medical ethics class to the hospital's doctors and nurses.
 He was close to Rabbi Ben Zion Meir Hai Uziel, and was the head of the Shaarei Zion Yeshiva, founded by him.

-In 1957, Waldenberg became president of the District Rabbinical Court in Jerusalem,.
+In 1957, Waldenberg became president of the District Rabbinical Court in Jerusalem.
 He was later appointed to the Beit Din Hagadol in Jerusalem where he sat with Rav Yosef Shalom Elyashiv.

 In 1976, Waldenberg was awarded the Israel Prize for Rabbinical studies.

-Waldenberg died on 21 November 2006 at Shaarei Zedek Medical Center in Jerusalem and was buried later the same day at Jerusalem's Har HaMenuchot cemetery.
+Waldenberg died on November 21, 2006, at Shaarei Zedek Medical Center in Jerusalem and was buried later the same day at Jerusalem's Har HaMenuchot cemetery.